Outlaw King: Historical authenticity

 The film implies that Robert I ("Robert the Bruce") began his rebellion almost immediately after the execution of William Wallace, implying that he intended to avenge Wallace.
 He began his rebellion a full year after Wallace's death.
 During the intermediate period, Edward I became suspicious of Robert I and ordered him to stay at Kildrummy Castle.

-The film shows Robert I marrying Elizabeth de Burgh after surrendering to Edward I. Bruce's second marriage actually occurred years before in 1302.

 The film's depiction of Edward II's role in the Battle of Loudoun Hill is heavily flawed.
 It is unlikely that he was present at the battle in any capacity.
 Moreover, it is certain that he would not have challenged Bruce to single combat.
 Even if he had been present and challenged Bruce to personal combat, a hostage as valuable as Edward II would not have been allowed to flee.

-In addition to Edward II's presence, the depiction of the Battle of Loudoun Hill incorporates several other elements from the later and more decisive Battle of Bannockburn, such as the death of Robert de Clifford.

 The title character in Outlaw King is that of an enigmatic and well-behaved man of the people who desires to restore Scotland to its inhabitants.
-However, historian Fiona Watson notes the real Robert I was most likely cold, canny, and driven by his personal ambition.
+However, historian Fiona Watson speculates that the real Robert I was most likely cold, canny, and driven by his personal ambition.

 The color yellow is mostly absent from the clothing of the fighting men.
-In contrast, yellow dye was not only the most common dye in Scotland during the period, it was highly favoured by the fighters with the means to afford it.
+In contrast, the yellow dye was not only the most common dye in Scotland during the period, but it was also highly favoured by the fighters with the means to afford it.
 Historian Fergus Cannan notes that while many historical writers comment on its prevalence, it remains absent from appearances in popular culture related to Scottish history.

-The film depicts the character of Edward II as a cruel and oppressive person who is eager to succeed his father despite any historical evidence of Edward II having displayed such traits.
-On the contrary, Edward II was reluctant to assume the mantle of kingship and was known to be generous with his servants.

-The film portrays Edward I dying before the battle of Loudoun Hill when, in actuality, he died several months later.
-Furthermore, the film implies that Edward I was buried where he died when, in fact, he was interred at Westminster Abbey in London.

-In the film, when Robert I tells his brothers about his plan to start a rebellion, artichokes can be seen on the table.
-However, artichokes were not introduced to the British Isles until the 16th century.